 - Ask your consent for the test

-- Locate an accessible vein, ask you to make a fist, and apply the tourniquet
+- Locate an accessible vein and apply the tourniquet

 - Practice good hand hygiene, put on gloves, and disinfect the site where the blood will be taken

 - Insert the needle and withdraw the required amount of blood, capping and labeling the samples immediately

 - Release the tourniquet, withdraw the needle, and apply gauze or a cotton ball to the puncture site